Teacher info and answers to all your questions

 Question: What do you think I will get out of the trip?

-Answer: Everyone needs and benefits from an escape from time to time.
+Answer: Everyone benefits from an escape from time to time.
 "Getting away from it all" refreshes one's outlook and gives new perspective to our life's purpose and direction.
 As adults, we sometimes stop growing and learning, forgetting the benefits of being pushed a bit out of our own comfort zones, eventually becoming ineffectual as educators.
 Everyone who comes on our trips goes away with new knowledge, a heightened sense of the world around them, and feeling better about themselves, things our students look to us to model.
 Interacting with your students away from their normal environment may open your eyes to their alternate skills, abilities, interests, and quirks they may feel a need to hide when back home.

 Question: What will I be responsible for during the week?
 What will my work load be like?

 Answer: Once you arrive with your group we pretty much take over!
 We'll have meal plans and shipboard duties for the students to complete on a daily basis, but if you'd like to sit on deck reading a good book or participate yourself, either is good with us.
 We'll be pretty much running the show from morning until dinner time and evenings are for board games or movies.
 Some teachers bring special assignments for their students and/or teach a lesson or two during the week, but all that's optional.
 We do look for your assistance at bed time getting your group settled and we do expect you to handle any discipline issue (Keel hauling and walking the plank are available), but that's a rarity on Boundless!